PNCA Arranges Calligraphy Classes - UrduPoint

 PNCA Arranges Calligraphy Classes

-ISLAMABAD, Apr 8 (UrduPoint / Pakistan Point News - 8th Apr, 2022 ) :Pakistan National Council of the arts (PNCA) Friday arranged Calligraphy classes under the supervision of instructor Shabbir Ahmad Zia.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2022 ) :Pakistan National Council of the Arts (PNCA) arranged calligraphy classes under the supervision of instructor Shabbir Ahmad Zia.

 A large number of students had been registered to present their abilities in calligraphic art or other writing instruments and contemporary ideas related to the theme.